hazelcast/hazelcast/hazelcast-documentation/src/IAtomicLong.md

 }
 ```

-When you start other instances with the code above, you will see the count as *member count a million*.
+When you start other instances with the code above, you will see the count as *member count* times *a million*.

 You can send functions to an IAtomicLong. `Function` is a Hazelcast owned, single method interface.
 Below sample `Function` implementation doubles the original value.